motivewc/wowpatch/README.md

 1. are connecting to a server that uses the same [gamecrypto key](https://github.com/TrinityCore/TrinityCore/blob/343f637435cc97ddedd725945cbad417c8f14391/src/server/game/Server/Packets/AuthenticationPackets.cpp#L221) as what is hardcoded (so basically, TrinityCore)

 ## Usage
+If you are an advanced user, the below will likely make sense to you.
+In case you need additional guidance, see either our [single player](guides/singleplayer.md) or [multiplayer](guides/multiplayer.md) guide.

 ```bash
 ./wowpatch -h
 This application takes as input a retail World of Warcraft client and will generate a modified executable